aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/workbook-conversions/html/export-document-workbook-and-worksheet-properties-in-excel-to-html-conversion/_index.md

 // Specify Html Save Options
 const options = new AsposeCells.HtmlSaveOptions();

-// We do not want to export document, workbook and worksheet properties options.setExportDocumentProperties(false);
+// We do not want to export the document, workbook, and worksheet properties options.setExportDocumentProperties(false);
 options.setExportWorkbookProperties(false);
 options.setExportWorksheetProperties(false);